 Designer handbags are fashion accessories created with a strong focus on design identity, craftsmanship, materials, and long-term aesthetic value.
 They exist as a response to both functional needs and cultural expression.
 Historically, handbags were created to carry personal items safely and conveniently.
 Over time, they evolved into style statements that reflect changing lifestyles, artistic movements, and social values.

-In the early twentieth century, handbags began to shift from purely practical objects to carefully designed accessories.
-As fashion houses developed recognizable design languages, handbags became symbols of creativity, heritage, and skilled workmanship.
-Designers experimented with shapes, closures, materials, and branding, leading to the emergence of iconic bag styles that are still recognized today.
+In the early twentieth century, handbags evolved from purely practical items into carefully designed accessories.
+As fashion houses developed unique design identities, handbags became symbols of creativity, heritage, and skilled craftsmanship.
+Designers experimented with shapes, materials, closures, and branding, creating iconic styles still recognized today.

-Designer handbags now represent a blend of utility and visual identity.
-They help explain how fashion adapts to social change while maintaining links to tradition, craftsmanship, and innovation.
+Today, designer handbags represent a balance between utility and visual identity.
+They reflect how fashion adapts to social change while maintaining connections to tradition and innovation.
+This evolution highlights their ongoing relevance in modern fashion.

 Importance: Why Designer Handbags Matter Today